MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 Microsoft Defender for Identity is fully integrated with Microsoft Defender XDR and leverages signals from on-premises Active Directory identities to help you better identify, detect, and investigate advanced threats directed at your organization.

-Deploy Microsoft Defender for Identity to help your Security Operations (SecOp) teams deliver a modern identity threat detection and response (ITDR) solution across hybrid environments, including:
+Deploy Microsoft Defender for Identity to help your Security Operations (SecOps) teams deliver a modern identity threat detection and response (ITDR) solution across hybrid environments, including:

 - Prevent breaches, using proactive identity security posture assessments
 - Detect threats, using real-time analytics and data intelligence